 “I’m afraid Dad is going to die,” He sobbed as he poured out his worries about the crisis that had invaded his childhood.
 This kid was scared, confused, and hurting.
 This kid is also my own son.
 In more than a decade of children’s ministry, I’ve worked with many kids experiencing a crisis in their home or community, but this time the kids in crisis are my own.

-How do you respond when you find out a kid in your Sunday School class or Good News Club® is going through a crisis at home?
+How do you respond when kids in your Sunday School class, community, or even your own home are going through a crisis?
 Do you feel useless because you really want to help, but don’t know how?
 Maybe you feel awkward because you want to say something encouraging, but you’re not good with words.

 My own kids are struggling with the daily reality that something is seriously wrong with Dad’s body and it’s been rough on our whole family.
 (Check out this video on our YouTube channel if you’re wondering what’s wrong with me.)
 But with this challenge comes the blessing of leaning desperately on the body of Christ for love and comfort.
 This has given me a front row seat to watch and learn the best (and worst) ways to share the joy of Jesus with kids who are experiencing a crisis.
-On behalf of kids in crisis and those who love them, here are ten ways to love hurting kids and their families.
+On behalf of kids in crisis and those who love them, here are ten ways to love kids and families in crisis.
+(Note: I originally made this post about a year ago, but with so many kids struggling to cope with the changes and challenges of the COVID-19 crisis I’ve added in some more specific ideas for helping children through this specific crisis.)

 1. Don’t Pretend Everything Is Fine